Connecting the Dots: Numerical Randomized Hamiltonian Monte Carlo with State-Dependent Event Rates: Details of derivations

 (For clarity; the second equality is based on the chain rule $\frac{\partial}{\partial z_{i}}\exp(-\mathcal{K}(\mathbf{z}))\Phi_{i}(\mathbf{z})=-\exp(-\mathcal{K}(\mathbf{z}))\Phi_{i}(\mathbf{z})\frac{\partial}{\partial z_{i}}\mathcal{K}(\mathbf{z})$ $+\exp(-\mathcal{K}(\mathbf{z}))\frac{\partial}{\partial z_{i}}\Phi_{i}(\mathbf{z)}$).

-As also the flow associated with $\mathcal{K}$ preserves the Boltzmann distribution, one is also in this case free to choose the event specification solely on making the right-hand side of (\ref{eq:fokker_planck}) vanish.
-Essentially the same event specification cases as in the separable case, with minimal modifications to account for the position-dependence in the Boltzmann distribution $\mathbf{p}$-marginal, applies.
+As also the flow associated with $\mathcal{K}$ preserves the BG distribution, one is also in this case free to choose the event specification solely on making the right-hand side of (\ref{eq:fokker_planck}) vanish.
+Essentially the same event specification cases as in the separable case, with minimal modifications to account for the position-dependence in the BG distribution $\mathbf{p}$-marginal, applies.
 I.e.

 and